platformio/platformio-docs/boards/ststm32/btt_ebb42_v1_1.rst

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-ST Nucleo H723ZG has on-board debug probe and **IS READY** for debugging.
+Big Tree Tech EBB42 V1.1 has on-board debug probe and **IS READY** for debugging.
 You don't need to use/buy external debug probe.

 .. list-table::
   :header-rows:  1